Vitamin D and Strength Training – A Potent Combo to Reduce Dangerous Visceral Fat

 One of the most exciting findings is that vitamin D supplementation combined with resistance training may help decrease your waist-to-hip ratio – a measurement that is far better at determining your risk for type 2 diabetes and heart disease than body mass index (BMI).

-The study, published in the journal Clinical Nutrition,1 included 23 overweight and obese participants, all of whom completed 12 weeks of resistance training.
+Clinical Nutrition,1 included 23 overweight and obese participants, all of whom completed 12 weeks of resistance training.
 Half of them also received 4,000 IU's of vitamin D, while the other half got a placebo.
 Interestingly, analysis revealed an inverse association between the change in vitamin D status and the change in waist-to-hip ratio.

 According to the authors: